yahoo/elide-doc/pages/guide/12-audit.md

 </dependency>
 ```

-Cloud Sleuth will use [logback MDC logging](http://logback.qos.ch/manual/mdc.html) to pass (if provided in headers) or set a number of unique identifiers that can be added to log statements.
+Cloud Sleuth will use [logback MDC logging](http://logback.qos.ch/manual/mdc.html) to pass (if provided in headers) or set a number of unique identifiers that can be added to log statements to trace requests.
+These headers ('X-B3-TraceId' and 'X-B3-SpanId') can also be logged in the access log to get the complete picture of a request.

 The following logback-spring.xml file can be added to your classpath.
 It does the following:
 1. Logs to the console and a rotating file.
 2. Turns on Elide, JPQL, and Hibernate logging.
-3. Logs the time, thread identifier, request trace identifier, log level, log class, and finally the log message.
+3. Logs the time, thread identifier, request trace identifier (X-B3-TraceId), log level, log class, and finally the log message.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>